kcjengr/qtpyvcp/docs/source/configuration/ini_options.rst

     COMMAND_LINE_ARGS = <args>

     # VTK_Widget Options
+    MACHINE_BOUNDRY        # Boolean False to hide the machine boundry MACHINE_TICKS          # Boolean False to hide the machine boundry ticks MACHINE_LABELS         # Boolean False to hide the machine labels

-    PROGRAM_BOUNDRY        # Boolean False to hide the program boundry MACHINE_BOUNDRY        # Boolean False to hide the machine boundry
+    PROGRAM_BOUNDRY        # Boolean False to hide the program boundry PROGRAM_TICKS          # Boolean False to hide the program boundry ticks PROGRAM_LABELS         # Boolean False to hide the program labels

 Boolean values can be one of ``true``, ``on``, ``yes`` or ``1`` for **True**, and one of ``false``, ``off``, ``no`` or ``0`` for **False**.